facelessuser/Rummage/docs/src/markdown/usage.md

 ![Preferences: Notifications](/images/settings_notify.png)

-The **Notification** tab controls enabling/disabling and configuration of notifications.
+The **Notification** panel controls enabling/disabling and configuration of notifications.
 You can enable/disable visual notifications and/or audible notification sounds.

 You can also select whether to use the system's built-in notifications or Growl.